Tallest Mountain in the World

 The top of Everest is a dream destination for many mountaineers.
 Unlike other summits, Everest has room enough for several people to stand together, said one of the climbers.

-The snow is deep, the air is vanishingly thin, but for the mountaineer, the top gives another level of satisfaction.
+The snow is deep, and the air is vanishingly thin, but for the mountaineer, the top gives another level of satisfaction.

 Sir George Everest

-Everest, with its mighty name people, can recognize it as the highest elevation in the world.
+Everest, with its mighty name people, can recognize as the highest elevation in the world.
 In 1856, the peak was named after British surveyor George Everest.

-In 1852 Radnanath Sikhdar, a mathematician, mapping the Indian Subcontinent identified the highest mountain in the world that lies the border between Tibet and Nepal.
+In 1852 Radnanath Sikhdar, a mathematician, mapping the Indian Subcontinent identified the highest mountain in the world that lies on the border between Tibet and Nepal.